guimorg/guimorg.github.io/_posts/2020-11-04-data-bytes-data-privacy-en.md

 The details of Differential Privacy are in the book [The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf), available online (a great reference), but some ideas that lead us to the intuition of this concept:

 - The concept of privacy separates the individual from the knowledge learned (obtained through) the individual;
-- A consultation should not reveal whether or not an individual is within a *dataset*;
+- A query should not reveal whether or not an individual is within a *dataset*;
-- From an individual's point of view, there is a guarantee that the same consultation would be obtained with or without his information in a *dataset*;
+- From an individual's point of view, there is a guarantee that the same query would be obtained with or without his information in a *dataset*;
 - In other words, everything that can be learned about an individual using the *dataset*, must be able to be learned without access to the *dataset*.

-In other words, privacy is seen as the independence of decision or consultation of a specific individual.
-This *[blog post](https://robertovitillo.com/differential-privacy-for-dummies/)* explains a little better about Differential Privacy at a high level, another great reference on the topic is the first chapter of the book [ "The Ethical Algorithm: The Science of Socially Aware Algorithm Design"](https://www.amazon.com/Ethical-Algorithm-Science-Socially-Design/dp/0190948205) which also has the **consequences** and **disadvantages** of differential privacy.
+In other words, privacy is seen as the independence of decision or query on a specific individual.
+This *[blog post](https://robertovitillo.com/differential-privacy-for-dummies/)* explains a little better about Differential Privacy at a high level; another great reference on the topic is the first chapter of the book [ "The Ethical Algorithm: The Science of Socially Aware Algorithm Design"](https://www.amazon.com/Ethical-Algorithm-Science-Socially-Design/dp/0190948205) which also has the **consequences** and **disadvantages** of differential privacy.

 ## Privacy Solutions

 Seeking to obtain some form of privacy, there are several solutions that have been adopted over time and look at privacy differently.
-Because we decided to look for Differential Privacy in the concept of Privacy, these techniques will show and many different flaws in maintaining the identity of individuals within a *dataset*.
+Because we decided to look for Differential Privacy in the concept of Privacy, these techniques will show many different flaws in maintaining the identity of individuals within a *dataset*.

 - Remove sensitive data: I think this is one of the most general solutions raised for privacy; and perhaps the one that most fails to achieve privacy.
-The main problem is that it assumes that we individuals are identifiable **only** by sensitive data (which is not true).
+The main problem is that it assumes that we individuals are identifiable **only** by sensitive data or data that was removed (which is not true).
 - Use only aggregated data: this is another very common practice and consists of using aggregated data in groups of individuals.
 Here we fail to assume that aggregated data cannot retrieve information from individuals or retrieve the non-aggregated *dataset* (some references [here](https://iapp.org/news/a/aggregated-data-provides-a-false-sense-of-security/) and [here](https://tozny.com/blog/10-unnerving-privacy-fails-thru-data-aggregation/))
 - Anonymize data: this point was introduced above with a practical example from the case of Netflix.
 The main flaw here remains that information contained in other *datasets* can be combined to identify individuals; and yes, this is the responsibility of the company that owns the "anonymous" data.
 - Differential Privacy: this is also a technique that uses randomness to achieve a certain level of privacy.
 One of the shortcomings of this technique is that the simple existence of an individual within a *dataset* **is already informative and identifiable**.